-- 6.1.1.
-EC members shall work for the good of all of IAPS, not just for their local/national benefit. - 6.1.2.
-As described by the Charter Article 10.1, the EC must comprise of a President, a Treasurer and a Secretary which are elected in this order according to Charter Article 18.12. - 6.1.3.
-Additional positions within the EC are elected according to Charter Article 18.13. - 6.1.4.
-Each candidate can run for a maximum of three desired roles within the EC. - 6.1.5.
-The EC may appoint assistants or form sub-committees to help in its tasks of running IAPS.
+6.1.1.
+EC members shall work for the good of all of IAPS, not just for their local/national benefit.

+6.1.2.
+As described by the Charter Article 10.1, the EC must comprise of a President, a Treasurer and a Secretary which are elected in this order according to Charter Article 18.12.

+6.1.3.
+Additional positions within the EC are elected according to Charter Article 18.13.

+6.1.4.
+Each candidate can run for a maximum of three desired roles within the EC.

+6.1.5.
+The EC may appoint assistants or form subcommittees to help in its tasks of running IAPS.
 Giving specific tasks of an EC member to an assistant does not give the assistant a right to vote in the EC.
 The EC may refund any costs covered by an assistant due to her/his work for IAPS.
+If the work of the assistant is deemed important enough, the EC may propose for them to be elected at an AGM.